yogonwa/NobelLM/TASKS.md

 - Use a few known English PDFs (e.g. Glück, Ishiguro) as test fixtures
 - Validate line count, formatting, and presence of content
 - Log empty or unreadable pages for review

+---

+## Task 14 – Incremental Update for Nobel Literature JSON

+**Goal:**
+Prevent full overwrite of `nobel_literature.json` on each scrape.
+Instead, merge new/updated records into the existing file.

+**Motivation:**
+- See NOTES.md section on Data Overwrite vs. Incremental Update.
+- Avoids loss of manual corrections or additional metadata.
+- Supports partial re-scrapes and robust downstream workflows.

+**Implementation Outline:**
+- On scrape, load existing JSON if present.
+- For each new record, update or add to the existing data (by year and laureate name).
+- Write back the merged result.
+- Optionally, backup the old file before writing.
+- Add/update a `last_updated` timestamp per record.

+**Target File:** `scraper/scrape_literature.py`
+**Status:** TODO

+---

+# Progress Update (June 2025)
+- Tasks 1–13b are COMPLETE.
+The codebase now robustly handles missing/empty lectures, and the utility script for noisy file cleanup is in place.
+- Task 14 (incremental update/merge for nobel_literature.json) is the next major improvement (TODO).

+---